akshell/docs/intro.rst

 So you've read the introduction to Akshell.
-I've only just scratched the surface with it (it's less than 10% of overall documentation), but at this point you should know enough to create an application and start fooling around.
+I've only just scratched the surface with it (it's less than 10% of overall documentation), but at this point you should know enough to create an app and start fooling around.
 As you need to learn new tricks, come back to the documentation.
 To form a deeper understanding of Akshell, read the :doc:`guide/index`; to look up a description of a particular function or class, consult the :doc:`ref/index`.